galaxyproject/training-material/topics/contributing/tutorials/running-codespaces/tutorial.md

 {: .hands_on}

-# Closing your GitPod Workspace
+# Closing your CodeSpace

-Everybody gets 50 hours per month for free on GitPod, so it is wise to close your GitPod workspace when you are finished with it, to conserve your quotum.
+Everybody gets 60 hours per month for free on CodeSpaces.
+Your codespace should automatically shut down after a certain period of inactivity, but it is always a good idea to close your CodeSpace when you are finished with it, to conserve your quotum.

 > <hands-on-title>Shutting down your GitPod workspace</hands-on-title>
 >